UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 ## Help and documentation

 point your browser to `attitudes-docs` to see instructions.
 If you cannot see the docs, then you have a problem to solve.
 Good luck!
+After you use the `publish` command, the file will be located at `resources/views/userattitudes/features/index.blade.php`